VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   -maxConcurrentInserts int
      The maximum number of concurrent insert requests.
 Default value should work for most cases, since it minimizes the memory usage.
 The default value can be increased when clients send data over slow networks.
 See also -insert.maxQueueDuration (default 32)
   -maxIngestionRate int
      The maximum number of samples vmagent can receive per second.
-If the limit is exceeded, the ingestion rate will be throttled (default 0)
+Data ingestion is paused when the limit is exceeded.
+By default there are no limits on samples ingestion rate.
+See also -remoteWrite.rateLimit
   -maxInsertRequestSize size
      The maximum size in bytes of a single Prometheus remote_write API request Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 33554432)